 With the correct use of reminders, newsletters, updates, and other such tools, we could push their communications to the next level.
 With this in mind, we sought out the gaps in the company’s current operations.

 Email Promotion Implementation

-The first step was to track their communications and set up an infrastructure for channel data collection.
+The first step was to track the client’s communications and set up an infrastructure for channel data collection.
 At the same time, our team analysed their existing email strategy.
 The findings showed that the company could improve their CTR with a few simple tweaks.